Andy Murray reveals missing grandmother's funeral after sealing epic Davis Cup win for Great Britain

-Andy Murray revealed that he missed his grandmother's funeral to play in Great Britain's Davis Cup tie against Switzerland on Friday; Murray came through an epic three-set encounter against Leandro Riedi to give the hosts a 1-0 lead
+Andy Murray revealed that he missed his grandmother's funeral to play in Great Britain's Davis Cup tie against Switzerland on Friday; Murray beat Leandro Riedi in the opening match; Cameron Norrie lost to Stan Warinka before Dan Evans and Neal Skupski won the decisive doubles rubber

-An emotional Andy Murray broke down in tears at the end of an epic Davis Cup win over Swiss debutant Leandro Riedi after revealing he was missing his grandmother's funeral to play in the tie.
+An emotional Andy Murray revealed he missed his grandmother's funeral to help Great Britain to victory on Friday against Switzerland in the Davis Cup.

-Murray needed all his nous to grind out a 6-7 (7) 6-4 6-4 victory in three hours and 10 minutes at Manchester's AO Arena, giving Great Britain a 1-0 lead over Switzerland.
+Murray battled to a 6-7 (7) 6-4 6-4 victory over debutant Leandro Riedi in three hours and 10 minutes at Manchester's AO Arena before breaking down in tears during his on-court interview.

-At the end of what had been a light-hearted on-court interview, the Scot choked up, revealing the added significance of his victory.

 "Today is a tough day for me, it's my gran's funeral today," he said.
 "I'm sorry to my family that I'm not able to be there but gran, this one's for you."